wireservice/agate/docs/cookbook/ranking.rst

 Ranking
 =======

-Ranking is a complicated science.
-Journalism strives to find a balance between simple, intuitive ranking and flexibility when you need it.
+Ranking is a complicated science. agate strives to find a balance between simple, intuitive ranking and flexibility when you need it.

 Percentile rank
 ===============